-The income tax charge applies at a rate of 1% of the full Child Benefit award for each £100 of income between £50,000 and £60,000.
-The charge on taxpayers with income of £60,000 or above will be equal to the amount of Child Benefit paid.
+Note in this case 'partners' does not just include spouses and civil partners but also couples living together as if they were married or in a civil partnership.
+From 2024/25, the income tax charge applies at a rate of 1% of the full Child Benefit award for each £200 of income between £60,000 and £80,000.
+The charge on taxpayers with income of £80,000 or above will be equal to the amount of Child Benefit paid.